squirtleDevs/0-eth-scaffold-fun/README.md

 Web3 Twitter is really useful for getting new information and spreading awareness about what you are building.

-6. SVG NFT
+6. SVG NFT: Try creating an SVG NFT where the smart contract renders the NFT --> 🟢 Fork this SVG NFT and make your own… check out the SVG and JSON getting rendered by this smart contract: https://github.com/scaffold-eth/scaffold-eth/tree/loogies-svg-nft
+   🎞 Watch me yolo an SVG NFT to mainnet for the lols: https://twitter.com/austingriffith/status/1433894316737368067?s=20

-7. Build an NFT with a price curve
+7. ⚖️ Build an NFT with a price curve.
+Remember, no decimals; you'll need a NUM/DEN: https://github.com/scaffold-eth/scaffold-eth-examples/blob/moonshot-bots-with-curve/packages/hardhat/contracts/MoonshotBot.sol#L63

 8. Make sure you're solid on IPFS: https://github.com/scaffold-eth/scaffold-eth/tree/image-upload-ipfs 8.
 Build and understand a merkle tree distribution: https://github.com/scaffold-eth/scaffold-eth-examples/tree/merkler